 Kitchen Remodel Design Elements

-To modernize this builder’s beige, slab cabinet door kitchen, the owners wanted a Shaker cabinet door to project a welcoming, bright, and modern-farmhouse style.
+To modernize this builder’s grade, slab cabinet door kitchen, the owners wanted a Shaker cabinet door to project a welcoming, bright, and modern-farmhouse style.
 The black appliances weren’t likely to change, but they wanted the design to still work with stainless if they or a future owner chose to swap them.
 This was presented in their design renderings which helped them to choose the following elements:

 - Cabinet doors and drawer fronts: Stepped Shaker painted cabinet door in Winter White (Sherwin Williams Extra White)